Baraza is a new luxury resort, built in a traditional Swahili Arab style.

 Dangerous animals: Low Risk

-Security measures: Baraza’s front gate is normally closed and watched, and there are discreet security guards around the property.
+Security measures: Baraza’s front gate is normally closed and watched, and there are discreet security guards around the property 24 hours a day.

 Fire safety: There are fire extinguishers in the main areas and smoke detectors in all of the rooms.

 Disabled access: On Request

-Money: Baraza has the facility to exchange various currencies.
+Money: Baraza has the facility to exchange US Dollars, GB Pounds and Euros.